 Congratulations if you are like me and your answers do not include “to retire”.
 You either know 100% that you are in the right career at the right time, or you are miserable and want a change.
 (What are you waiting for???)

-If your answers to "Why do I do what I do for money?" don’t exude happiness/fulfillment, find a job or start a business doing something you actually want to do right away.
+If your answers to "Why do I do what I do for money?" don’t include "fulfillment" or "changing the world for the better", find a job or start a business doing something you actually want to do right away.
 There are many fun ways to make money and there will be many more as time goes on.
 By the way, it is much easier to transition to the career you love if you aren’t tapped out from debt or have a 30 year old son or daughter living for free in your basement.
 We’ll talk about your debt in another article.
 For now, why not volunteer to help a cause you are passionate about?

 How great would it feel to take your focus off the weekly grind by donating your time and talents to a great cause?
 Not to mention, I bet you’ll meet people who are links to new career paths.
 If this sounds fun, but you're not sure which causes to get involved with, I have a few suggestions:

 We'd love to have you join our bike team this June in Panorama British Columbia in support of Branch Out Neurological Foundation.
 Whether you want to help me fund neuroscience research, or you’re facing a money challenge, please send me a message.
 I'd love to help you!
 Thanks!